AdamNeilArafat/congressv2/README.md

 This populates `data/` and `accountability/data/` with donors, alignment, and badge JSON used by the web page.

+### FEC data without an API key

+If the OpenFEC API is unavailable, set the `FEC_FALLBACK_CSV` environment variable to a CSV file containing `candidate_id,total_receipts,individual_contributions, pac_contributions,transfers_from_other_authorized_committee` columns.
+The `scripts/pull-donors.mjs` script reads this file instead of calling the API.

 ## GitHub Pages Deployment

 The project deploys its static site with GitHub Pages via `.github/workflows/pages.yml`.
 The default